solana-foundation/developer-content/docs/core/transactions.md

 Individual "wallets" on Solana are accounts owned by the [System Program](/docs/core/accounts#system-program).
-As part of the [Solana Account Model](/docs/core/accounts), only the program that owns account is allowed to modify the data on the account.
+As part of the [Solana Account Model](/docs/core/accounts), only the program that owns an account is allowed to modify the data on the account.

 Therefore, transferring SOL from a "wallet" account requires sending a transaction to invoke the transfer instruction on the System Program.